callstack/react-native-testing-library/website/docs/API.md

 - queries scoped to a single item inside a FlatList containing many items
 - queries scoped to a single screen in tests involving screen transitions (e.g. with react-navigation)

-## `query` APIs
+## `queryBy*` APIs

-Each of the `getBy` APIs listed in the render section above have a complimentary `queryBy` API.
-The `getBy` APIs will throw errors if a proper node cannot be found.
+Each of the `getBy*` APIs listed in the render section above have a complimentary `queryBy*` API.
+The `getBy*` APIs will throw errors if a proper node cannot be found.
 This is normally the desired effect.
-However, if you want to make an assertion that an element is not present in the hierarchy, then you can use the `queryBy` API instead:
+However, if you want to make an assertion that an element is not present in the hierarchy, then you can use the `queryBy*` API instead:

 ```jsx
 import { render, screen } from '@testing-library/react-native';